 - Store important documents and irreplaceable personal objects where they cannot be damaged by water.

 - Do not finish areas, such as the basement, that may be prone to flooding.

 - If you have a finished basement and it's susceptible to flooding, don't keep any expensive items there.

-- Damage caused by water that enters the home by seeping through windows, siding or the foundation is typically not covered.
+- Water that enters the home by seeping through windows, siding or the foundation is typically not covered.

-- Most standard insurance companies do not cover overland flooding.
+- Most insurance companies do not cover overland flooding.
 Overland flooding occurs when water from rivers, streams or other water bodies flows onto dry land.
-Review your policy and check with your insurance provider for potential coverage availability.

-- A sewer backup may be covered by home insurance policies if this coverage was purchased as an add-on.
+- A sewer backup may be covered by a home insurance policy if this coverage was purchased as an add-on.

 - Water damage to vehicles is usually covered by comprehensive or all perils auto insurance.
 This coverage isn't mandatory so check your policy.